 Our property solicitors can assess your individual circumstances, advise on your rights and help resolve any disputes.

-Our Property Dispute Solicitors are backed by nearly four decades of experience with joint owned property cases.
+Our Property Dispute Solicitors are backed by four decades of experience with joint owned property cases.
 Our legal practice and team of Property Dispute Solicitors have a strong track record of achieving favourable client outcomes.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.

 Our client purchased a property with his ex-partner.
 The relationship then broke down and she left to start a new life in Ireland.
 She agreed she no longer had a share in the property and the client paid all the mortgage and bills.
 Some 10 years later the client now wished to sell the property but his ex-partner was refusing.
 After a letter of claim was sent, the ex-partner finally agreed to sign a TR1 transferring title for a sum of £10,000.